better-chao/DSN/README.md

 - torch                1.12.1
 - torchvision          0.13.1

+The main purpose of installing TensorFlow here is to leverage its interfaces for downloading and loading the MNIST dataset, while the network training and testing are completely implemented using PyTorch.
+It should also be noted that the versions of TensorFlow and Protobuf need to be configured as mentioned above, otherwise these two packages are prone to conflicting errors.

 #### 2. Download [BSR_bsds500.tgz](https://drive.google.com/file/d/1gSUgdH1MdPZjGreUa8COnuem5pUTp8iA/view?usp=drive_link) and place it in the main directory.

 #### 3. Generate training and testing datasets.